-Notwithstanding the importance of carry trade strategies in international finance, little is known about the structure and exchange rate effects of speculative currency trading itself.
-This paper contributes to a better understanding in four dimensions; it (i) develops a stylized model of speculative foreign exchange (FX) trading which highlights the hedging component of any arbitrage strategy involving multiple currencies, (ii) uses the natural experiment of the global MSCI index revision (with its clearly identified currency arbitrage opportunity) to predict the optimal arbitrage strategy of hedge funds, (iii) demonstrate the quantitative importance of risk hedging for the cross-section of short-run exchange rate returns, and (iv) proposes a new spectral inference method to strengthen the statistical evidence on the predicted short-run exchange rate dynamics.
+contributes to a better understanding in four dimensions; it (i) develops a stylized model of speculative foreign exchange (FX) trading which highlights the hedging component of any arbitrage strategy involving multiple currencies, (ii) uses the natural experiment of the global MSCI index revision (with its clearly identified currency arbitrage opportunity) to predict the optimal arbitrage strategy of hedge funds, (iii) demonstrate the quantitative importance of risk hedging for the cross-section of short-run exchange rate returns, and (iv) proposes a new spectral inference method to strengthen the statistical evidence on the predicted short-run exchange rate dynamics.

 It is increasingly recognized that arbitrage occurs under frictions which may modify the validity of arbitrage relationships.
-The reversal to price efficiency after external shocks might be slow (Mitchell, Pedersen and Pulvino, 2007) and/or state contingent in its dependence on market funding (Brunnermeier and Pederson, 2009).
+The reversal to price efficiency after external shocks might be slow (Mitchell et al., 2007) and/or state contingent in its dependence on market funding (Brunnermeier and Pedersen, 2009).
 Importantly, limited risk tolerance of arbitrageurs and constrained funding access may not only slow equilibrium adjustment, but give raise to new transitory asset pricing effects.
 In this paper we show how currencies can "overshoot" or "undershoot" because of transitory hedging demands if arbitrageurs pursue arbitrage strategies involving many currencies simultaneously.
-The degree of overoundershooting is tied to the marginal risk contribution of each currency position to the overall arbitrage portfolio and can be predicted if the multi-currency arbitrage opportunity is properly identified.
+The degree of over- or undershooting is tied to the marginal risk contribution of each currency position to the overall arbitrage portfolio and can be predicted if the multi-currency arbitrage opportunity is properly identified.
 Hence, arbitrage frictions not only slow the equilibrium adjustment, but also imply a specific non-linear currency dynamics towards the new equilibrium.